Get gig alerts, new releases, and other news.

-Loving It in Lubbock
+Loving It in Lubbock by Michelle Cowan

 The road trip has begun.
 I left Houston on Thursday and trekked up highway 36 to Lubbock, where I met my brother Kuhrt and his wife Lindsey.
 Only an hour into my adventure, I took a detour to visit Blue Bell Creameries in Brenham, TX.
 Who could resist the lure of fresh-made ice cream (other than my brother, who mysteriously does not like ice cream all that much)?
 It's nearly a sin that I've lived in Houston for six years and never visited the creamery.